szwrk/DrEcho/src/docs/architecure/decision-records/ADR-4-lombok.md

-# Use Lombok (constraints!)

-## Status
+---
+id: 4
+layout: "adr.njk"
+tags: ["adr"]
+title: "Use Lombok (constraints!)"

-- Accepted->In use->Update(reason: migrate to newer JDK, use records in repo layers)
+status: "Accepted -> In use -> Update (Reason: migrate to newer JDK, use records in repo layers)"

-## Context
+date: 2024-01-01
+context: |

-- weak entity code handling
+  - Weak entity code handling.
-- difficulty in maintaining current classes durring functionality implemenatation
+  - Difficulty in maintaining current classes during functionality implementation.

-## Decision
+decision: |

-- Lombok can only be used in the client view layer
+  - Lombok can only be used in the client view layer.
-- services and repositories will utilize Java Records
+  - Services and repositories will utilize Java Records.

-## Consequences

-**Pros:**
+pros:

-- improved readability
+  - Improved readability.
-- enhanced maintainability
+  - Enhanced maintainability.
-- core domain remains clean
+  - Core domain remains clean.

-**Cons:**
+cons:

-- additional dependency
+  - Additional dependency.
-- **important:** default @toString for joins in JPA can be dangerous
+  - Important: Default `@toString` for joins in JPA can be dangerous.
-- **important:** be careful with sensitive data classes and @toString (logging etc)
+  - Important: Be careful with sensitive data classes and `@toString` (logging, etc).

+consequences: "Ensures cleaner domain layers but introduces careful handling of sensitive data when using Lombok's `@toString`."
+---